Luscious Cream Cheese Buttercream is smooth and spreadable. It holds its shape and can be piped. Perfect for cookies, cupcakes, and cakes.

 Cream cheese buttercream is made with only five ingredients that are readily available.
-Once you make your own buttercream you’ll never want to use the store-bought kind again!
-Scroll down for the complete recipe with ingredient measurements.
+Once you make your own buttercream, you’ll never want to use the store-bought kind again!

 - Cream Cheese: Look for a full-fat, high-quality cream cheese for the best results.
 Allow the cream cheese to soften at room temperature.
 Softened cream cheese will give you the smoothest frosting.

-- Powdered Sugar: Measure out eight cups of powered sugar (this is about one 2-pound bag) and then sift it after measuring.
-Sifting the powered sugar gets the lumps out and makes the buttercream smooth.
+- Powdered Sugar: Measure out eight cups of powdered sugar (this is about one 2-pound bag) and then sift it after measuring.
+Sifting the powdered sugar gets the lumps out and makes the buttercream smooth.

 - Half-n-Half: We used half-n-half for the liquid in this recipe because we always have it on hand.
 If you prefer using heavy cream, you may need a little more.
 Or if you want to use milk, you may need a little less.

 - Vanilla: The vanilla extract adds flavor to the buttercream.
 It also makes it a little creamier in color.
 Look for pure vanilla extract for the best results.

 How To Make Cream Cheese Buttercream

 Cream cheese buttercream is easy to make as long as you have a little patience and follow all of the steps.
 Allow the butter and cream cheese to soften at room temperature, sift the powdered sugar, and add the powdered sugar a little at a time.